Lilydale railway station: History

 Until 1967, a turntable also existed at the station.

-In 1985, boom barriers replaced hand gates at the former Maroondah Highway level crossing, which was located at the Up end of the station.
-Also in that year, a signal panel was provided at the station, which controlled Lilydale and Mooroolbark.
+In 1985, boom barriers replaced hand gates at the former Maroondah Highway level crossing, which was located at the up end of the station.
+Occurring in that year, a signal panel was provided at the station, which controlled Lilydale and Mooroolbark.
 It was abolished in September 2021, with control transferred to Ringwood.

-On 29 November 1991, a Hitachi train set rolled away from the stabling yard for about 1.5km towards Coldstream.
+On 29 November 1991, a Hitachi train set rolled away from the stabling yard for about 1.5 km towards Coldstream.
 It crashed through a wire fence and traversed the Beresford and Nelson Roads level crossings, and was about to climb a hill when it rolled back 300 metres.
 Police advised that only one of the four brakes on the train was engaged.
 A train driver was suspended due to the incident.

-On 31 July 1996, Lilydale was upgraded to a Premium Station.
+On 31 July 1996, Lilydale was upgraded to a premium station.

-In 2015, the Level Crossing Removal Authority announced it was planning the grade separation of the crossing at Maroondah Highway.
+In 2015, the Level Crossing Removal Project announced it was planning the grade separation of the crossing at Maroondah Highway.
 In 2019, the designs were revealed.
-Work commenced in 2020, and the level crossing removed was removed in late 2021.
+In 2020, work commenced on the project and, in late 2021, the level crossing was removed.
 The chosen method was to raise the railway line above the former level crossing.
-As part of the plans, the current Lilydale station building remained where it was, being heritage listed.
+As part of the plans, the ground-level station building remained where it was, being heritage listed.
 The rail bridge on John Street was demolished, and the land between it and the level crossing became an activity zone located underneath the new station.
-On 19 November 2021, the rebuilt Lilydale station reopened.
+On 19 November 2021, the rebuilt station opened.